 Makes: 1 cup

-1 cup of neutral flavoured oil (like light olive oil, grapeseed oil, walnut or sweet almond oil)
+- 1 cup of neutral flavored oil (like light olive oil, grapeseed oil, walnut or sweet almond oil)

 1) Gather all your ingredients together.
 I've found that a sturdy whisk works best and a bowl with high sides will help prevent splashes.

 2) Separate the eggs.
 Save the egg whites for another purpose (like meringue) and place the egg yolks in a small bowl with high sides.

 3) Pour the fresh lemon juice into the bowl with the egg yolks and whisk them well.
 Egg yolks contain a natural emulsifier, lecithin, which helps thicken sauces and bind ingredients.

 4) Slowly, a few drops at a time, pour the oil into the bowl while whisking constantly.
 Once the mayonnaise has started to thicken, pour the oil in a slow and steady stream.
 If the oil starts to build up at all, stop pouring and whisk the mayonnaise briskly until the oil has incorporated.

 5) If the mayonnaise starts looking too thick, add enough water to thin it to the consistency you like.
 Add about a teaspoon of water at a time.